lennart-damen/tindar/README.md

 Welcome to the Tindar project: the optimal matchmaker!

 ## Introduction
-The main purpose of this project is to share my knowledge on how to build an end-to-end data product, both for myself to let some concepts sink in and for others to give feedback on my working style (possibly pick up some concepts if they were not yet familiar).
+The main purpose of this project is to build and share knowledge on how to develop an end-to-end data product.
+This personally helps me to let some concepts sink in and is a gateway for others to give feedback on my working style (and possibly pick up some concepts if they were not yet familiar).

 I love working on Data Science, Machine Learning, and Operations Research problems, but I also see around me that many projects never really lift off.
 I use the Tindar project